fe1ixxu/Mixed-Gradient-Few-Shot/README.md

 We modified the code based on the [Xtreme benchmark](https://github.com/google-research/xtreme).

 ## Model Card
-We show an example of how we code the stochastic gradient surgery function at `stochastic_gradient surgery_card.py` for easier locating the implementation of the method.
+We show an example of how we code the stochastic gradient surgery function at `sgs_card.py` for easier locating the implementation of the method.

 ## Prerequisites
 The first step is to build the virtual environment.